PTEz/KHFlatButton/README.md

 Check out the Example directory for an example of how to use KHFlatButton via code and in a Storyboard file.
 The buttons can be customized however you like using normal button properties.

+Check out more from Kyle Horn @kylehorn and Blaine Fahey @bfahey.

 ###License
 Feel free to use this however you'd like and any credit back would be appreciated.
 It's using the MIT License which can be found in the License file.